Spring Cleaning Tips For Avoid Back Strain

 - Don’t twist your torso.
 Face the object you are picking up.
 And if you need to set it down beside you, turn your body in that direction before you put it down.

-If you live in Oakland, Alameda or the East Bay and are experiencing back pain, consider a visit to Dr. Cynthia Boyd and her team at Symmetry Health Center.
+If you live in Oakland, Alameda or the East Bay and are experiencing back pain, consider a visit to back pain chiropractic clinic – Symmetry Health Center.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of correcting spinal misalignments – vertebrae that have shifted out of position – by remodeling and realigning the spine to restore normal nerve flow.

-The team at Symmetry Health Center is among only a handful of Oakland, Alameda and East Bay chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.
+The team at Symmetry Health Center is among only a handful of Oakland, Alameda chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.

 Take advantage of our no-charge consultation to determine whether you or a loved one is a candidate for care at Symmetry Health Center.
 Call 510-769-0125 for our location in Alameda and 510-654-2207 to reach our Oakland/Berkeley office.